dcernst/dcernst.github.io/teaching/mat526f26/syllabus.md

 Any changes to this syllabus made during the term will be properly communicated to the class.

 <div class="alert alert-info" role="alert">
 <i class="far fa-hand-peace"></i>&nbsp; The "Rights of the Learner" were adapted from a similar list written by <a href="https://embracinglifewithmajorrevisions.wordpress.com/2017/07/12/rights-of-the-learner-an-introduction/" class="alert-link">Crystal Kalinec-Craig</a>.
-The first paragraph of "Commitment to the Learning Community" is a modified version of statement that <a href="https://sbagleyteaches.wordpress.com" class="alert-link">Spencer Bagley</a> has in his syllabi.
-Lastly, I've borrowed a few phrases here and there from <a href="http://www.users.csbsju.edu/~bbenesh/" class="alert-link">Bret Benesh</a>.
+The first paragraph of "Commitment to the Learning Community" is a modified version of a statement that <a href="https://sbagleyteaches.wordpress.com" class="alert-link">Spencer Bagley</a> has in his syllabi.
+Lastly, I've borrowed a few phrases here and there from <a href="https://www.users.csbsju.edu/~bbenesh/" class="alert-link">Bret Benesh</a>.
 </div>